WasatchPhotonics/ENLIGHTEN/docs/BUILD_WINDOWS.md

 ## Build a Release Installer

-The current recommended process is to build installers on Win10-64.
+The latest recommended process is to build installers on Win11-64.
-Creating installers from Windows 11 is currently prone to runtime errors (missing dependencies psutil, \_fblas).

-To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell (within your venv):
+To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell (will destroy and re-create venv)

-    scripts\bootstrap.bat installer (or "just-installer")
+    $ scripts\bootstrap.bat oneshot

 ## Convenience Scripts